Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • Lists

-Authenticated content that depends on slow API calls should not use server-side rendering, or the page will appear blank to the user until all APIs respond.
+Authenticated content that depends on slow API calls should not use SSR, or all users see a blank until all APIs respond.

 React functionality

-As of React 16.13.1, most React functionality works for server-side rendering, except for useEffectuseLayoutEffect.
-The components will otherwise work, but the hooks will not run until client-side hydration.
+As of React 16.13.1, most React functionality works for SSR, except for useEffectuseLayoutEffect.
+The components otherwise work, but the hooks do not run until client-side hydration.
 If the logic behind those hooks is required for SEO, you must instead implement the component as a class component and move API-calling

 logic into UNSAFE_componentWillMount.
-You can split a component into separate class and functional components if you wish to use the functional approaches for part of it.
+You can split a component into separate classes and functional components if you want to use the functional approaches for part of it.

 Spire supports SSR in react components that use UNSAFE_componentWillMount to load data.
-It has a render loop that will rerender the site while persisting the redux store between renders.
-It will continue the loop until there are no new promises created during a render, or until it has rendered 10 times.
-If it renders 10 times then it will either log a warning or throw an exception.
+It has a render loop that rerenders the site while persisting the redux store between renders.
+It continues the loop until no new promises are created during a render.
+If it renders 10 times, or until it has rendered 10 times, then it either logs a warning or throws an exception.

-The content of the warning or exception will look something like this:
+The content of the warning or exception look something like this:

 During SSR of /MyCustomPage there was a new promise added on loop 10.